We've answered the most common questions below. If we missed something, don't be shy. Email us at firstname.lastname@example.org

 After a Chapter 7 discharge, you can start rebuilding credit immediately.
-Given that a Chapter 13 Bankruptcy can take up to five years to complete, there likely won't be any meaningful credit rebuilding opportunities until it's complete.
+Given that a Chapter 13 Bankruptcy can take up to five years, there likely won't be any meaningful credit rebuilding opportunities until it's complete.

 There is no "during" period when filing Chapter 7 because it's over so quickly.
 As for Chapter 13, you're unfortunately in credit purgatory until your payments are complete.
 This can take up to five years so there won't be any updates to your credit report until you're done with all the payments.

 A bankruptcy remark will show on your credit report for 10 years after filing Chapter 7.
-However, 90 days after discharge, your credit can start to bounce back quickly.
+However, you can take steps to rebuild your credit immediately.

 A bankruptcy remark will show on your credit report for 7 years after filing Chapter 13.
-So if you think about it, since Chapter 13 takes up to five years to complete, credit repair can't even begin until you're two years away from having it come off of your report entirely, and you'll essentially be starting from scratch.
+So if you think about it, since Chapter 13 takes up to five years to complete, credit repair can't even begin until you're two years away from having it come off of your report entirely.

-You can apply for credit cards, loans and car loans right after discharging Chapter 7 and Chapter 13 Bankruptcy.
+You can apply for credit cards, loans and car loans right after discharging debts in Chapter 7 bankruptcy.
 However, the rates may not be ideal.
 You can apply for a mortgage 2-3 years after discharging as well.

 Not currently but stay tuned!
 However, we offer this helpful resource for now: http://network.nacba.org/advanced-search where you can find a bankruptcy attorney near you.